seinecle/asciidoctorj-extensions-custom/docs/generated-pdf/subdir/now_temp_slides.md

 This is a now page.
 Websites usually have "about pages", this page gives a more instantaneous view.
 Something I do / have done is of interest to you?
 Get in touch at levallois@em-lyon.com or on Twitter! (@seinecle)

+Welcoming my new born in this world, Tristan!

+- Co-organized https://www.entreprisedufutur.com/congres/programme[the workshop on "Transforming your data into a patrimony"] with SEGECO at the Entreprise du Futur event.
+- Launched the 3-year Chaire on the "evaluation of data" with SEGECO.
+See the http://www.em-lyon.com/en/Press-Room/Folder/press-releases-management-school-france/SEGECO-and-emlyon-business-school-are-committed-to-ensuring-companies-enter-fully-into-the-data-economy-era[press release].
+- Hosted https://www.thefamily.co/about/balthazar-de-lavergne[Balthazar de Lavergne] from https://www.thefamily.co/[The Family] for the first class of https://seinecle.github.io/codapps/[Codapps] at emlyon - with 500 students in attendance!
+- Started monitoring the Q&As for Codapps on Github!
+Just https://github.com/seinecle/codapps/issues?q=is%3Aissue+is%3Aclosed[a couple of issues so far], but all dealt with successfully.
+- Interviewing candidates, going to a #highered fair, doing a http://www.campus-channel.com/fr/emlyon-business-school-msc-in-digital-marketing-data-sciences.html[live Q&A], working on a brochure... for our http://graduate.em-lyon.com/en/MSc-in-Digital-Marketing-Data-Science[Msc in Digital Marketing and Data Scienc to launch in Sept 2018 in Paris]!
+- Continuing to teach https://seinecle.github.io/IoT4Entrepreneurs/[IoT for Entrepreneurs] for the BBA at St-Etienne.
+- Still working on the Twitter project, coaching a team on a related Twitter study in Jean Savinien's class (including 2 students from Epitech Lyon!)
+- Helping a student launch his own course at emlyon on mnemotechnics
+- End of my supervision and defense for a project by engineering student Yuhan Wang at http://www.mines-stetienne.fr/en/[Ecole des Mines de St-Etienne].
+She had to design a portal for an API service and she did an excellent job!
+- With https://www.linkedin.com/in/friesalexander/[Alexander Fries] doing all the work, we launched a http://data.em-lyon.com/podcasts-on-data-science-x-business/[series of podcasts] on data x biz: each episode is an interview of a professional.
+These interviews were made in the course https://seinecle.github.io/mk99/["Big data for business"] in the first semester of this year.

 - Launching the Msc in Digital Marketing and Data Science with Margherita Pagani and the teams at emlyon! -> http://graduate.em-lyon.com/en/MSc-in-Digital-Marketing-Data-Science
 - Renewing CODAPPS in a format hosted on Github: https://seinecle.github.io/codapps
 - Grading!
 Lots of grading!